nicolas-kourtellis/kpath-centrality/README.md

 In case that wrong values are given for the two parameters (alpha and length), the software picks typical values.

+If the input graph is unweighted, the value "1" should be used to signify this.
+A weighted graph with integer valued weights is recognized by the software and the appropriate routines are called.

 The output will be stored in the file given as the second argument and will be in the csv format.
 For easiness, the brandes algorithm is also executed